 Heini’s research and expertise led her to be a project lead for SynchroniCity, a European Union funded project over 2 years.
 According to their website, SynchroniCity is opening a global market, where cities and businesses develop IoT- and AI-enabled services to improve the lives of citizens and to grow local economies.
 It is funded by the European Union for EU Countries and has partners in South Korea, Switzerland and Mexico.

 With over half a billion people in the European Union (Britain still included in that number..!), the scale potential is huge.
-The 2-year pilot is happening in big cities, but Helsinki is the only capital city involved.
+The 3-year pilot is happening in big cities, but Helsinki is the only capital city involved.
 They are mostly large cities like Milan (Italy), Manchester (UK) and Antwerp (Belgium).
 To source the ideas, SynchroniCity did an open call.
 They received 133 applications from 55 new cities in 22 countries from all over the world.

 Principles for creating a scalable IoT ecosystem

-However, there have been some great activities including the Smart Cities Week that happened in Sydney last year, bringing together thought leaders in this space.
+There have been some great activities including the Smart Cities Week that happened in Sydney last year, bringing together thought leaders in this space.